Will and shall

 (4) We use will to make requests and offers.

-- Will Sarah let me know what she’s doing in regards to her vacations?
+- Will Sarah let me know what she’s doing in regard to her holiday?

 - Will you come with me?